 About Religious Studies

-The Department of Religious Studies at Elizabethtown College provides its students—whether they are majors, minors, or simply taking one course—with a wide range of perspectives and a wealth of information on one of the most controversial and fascinating topics known to humanity: religion.
+We provide our students—whether you are a major, minor, or simply taking one course—with a wide range of perspectives and a wealth of information on one of the most controversial and fascinating topics in the contemporary world: religion.